sokhnarfall/planify/docs/api-documentation.md

 ## Server
 http://localhost:3000/

-### GET
-"/"
+1. Path: api.get('/')
-- Renders the homepage and directs user to login or register
+- Directs the user to login or register

-"/homepage"
+2. Path api.get('/homepage')
 - Renders the homepage and displays user's tasks

 "/login"